-- Applying shredded green waste / timber to capped areas within the landfill operations areas. - Wetting piles of waste immediately prior to shredding / crushing. - Operating mist sprays where concrete or hard rock are being crushed - Wetting of roadways - Wetting down of dusty loads or requiring materials to be wet and bagged prior to delivery to site (in the case of asbestos type materials refer to Asbestos Management SOP)
+- Applying shredded green waste / timber to capped areas within the landfill operations areas. - Wetting piles of waste immediately prior to shredding / crushing. - Operating mist sprays where concrete or hard rock are being crushed - Contact Weighbridge operator to stop incoming Vehicles towards incident. - Wetting of roadways - Wetting down of dusty loads or requiring materials to be wet and bagged prior to delivery to site (in the case of asbestos type materials refer to Asbestos Management SOP)